Matthias-Gille/tmp/tmp.md

 ## Repositories (Projects)

-When you plan your repositories/projects inside GitHub think about three things:
+When you plan your repositories/projects inside GitHub think about thesee things:

 ### Repositories can either be visible or not visible for everyone else
 It is not possible to hide a subfolder from someone.
 So best would be to create specific private repos for administration stuff.
 You can check the status everytime under: Settings > xxx